lkoepsel/AVR_C/README.md

 Uses loops to go through each digital pin (2-13) and print out level on pin.
 Uses INPUT_PULLUP, so pin needs to be grounded to show 0, otherwise it will be a 1.

 ### durationTest:
 An inline test of playing a melody using tone().
-This version is easier to test and debug than melody. **See note on ISR below.**
+This version is easier to test and debug than melody. **See note on Interrupts below.**

 ### four states:
 A four state finite state machine which uses 2 pushbuttons, 2 red LEDs and 1 blue LED to move through states and indicate state status.
 One push button is *UP*, which moves through the states on being pressed, and the other push button is *ENTER*, which enters the state and in this case, lights a blue LED with varying intensity.
 The LEDs indicate the state in a binary fashion.
 ### melody:
 Fundamentally, the same as the melody sketch on the Arduino website.
-The changes made are those required for standard C vs. the Arduino framework. **See note on ISR below.**
+The changes made are those required for standard C vs. the Arduino framework. **See note on Interrupts below.**
 ### micros:
 Shows an example of using micros() to demonstrate how to measure time.
 Micros are a form of the system time-keeping mechanism *ticks*.
 A tick is 62.5us, which means 16 ticks = 1us.
 Calling micros will provide a number in microseconds, however, it will rollover every 4milliseconds, so it can't be used for measuring an event longer than 4 milliseconds without accounting for the rollover.
 ### millis: